Recreational Vehicle Insurance

-Collision Coverage - Helps pay for damage to your vehicle if it hits another vehicle or object, or gets hit by another vehicle.
-This coverage is generally required if your watercraft is financed or leased
+- Collision Coverage—Helps pay for damage to your vehicle if it hits another vehicle or object, or gets hit by another vehicle.
+This coverage is generally required if your vehicle is financed or leased.

 Your deductible is the amount you'll pay out of pocket before your insurance kicks in.
 The lower the deductible, the less you'll pay out of pocket if an accident occurs.
 Selecting a higher deductible may lower your auto insurance premium.

 - Personal effects

 - Pet coverage